 Founded in 1505, the Incorporation of Surgeons and Barbers (from 1778 The Royal College of Surgeons of Edinburgh) is one of the oldest medical incorporation's in continuous existence in the world, and our unique collections fully represent this heritage, being a Recognised Collection of National Significance.
 Our archives offer a diverse historical resource detailing the activities, culture and development of an ancient craft guild, supporting a wide subject range, from the history of medicine, surgery and medical education, to Scottish and local Edinburgh economic and social history, as well as military history.

-The College institutional manuscripts and records date from the 16th century, and include, minute books (a complete run from 1581 to present day); administrative records; the ‘chirurgians’ early business papers; extensive examination records; architectural plans; correspondence; diplomas and certificates; class cards; and an extensive collection of visual material, including photographs, slides, film, ephemera and anatomical illustrations.
+The College's manuscripts and records date from the mid 15th century, and include, minute books (a complete run from 1581 to present day); administrative records; the ‘chirurgians’ early business papers; extensive examination records; architectural plans; correspondence; diplomas and certificates; class cards; and an extensive collection of visual material, including photographs, slides, film, ephemera and anatomical illustrations.